cozy/cozy-stack/docs/files.md

 ### POST /files/archive

 Create an archive and download it.
-The body of the request lists the files and folders that will be included in the archive.
-For folders, it includes all the files and sub-folders in the archive.
+The body of the request lists the files and directories that will be included in the archive.
+For directories, it includes all the files and sub-directories in the archive.

 #### Request